Bank Audi: Retail and personal banking

 Personal banking at Bank Audi consists of the services and products offered to the individuals.

 Commercial and corporate banking

 Business Banking at Bank Audi is the set of services offered to businesses and corporations in Lebanon.
 It includes corporate banking, commercial banking, and SME banking.

 Private banking

 Bank Audi Private Bank began its operations in 1976 and has been handling it through two main booking centers based in Switzerland and United Arab Emirates.

 Major shareholders

 FRH Investment Holding sal holds the greatest shares, followed by Audi family, heirs of Sheikha Suad Hamad Al Saleh Al Homaizi, Sheikh Dhiab Bin Zayed Al Nehayan, Al Sabbah family, and others.

 Main subsidiaries

-Bank Audi sal subsidiaries include Odea Bank – Turkey, Banque Audi – Switzerland, Audi Private Bank sal, Audi Capital – Kingdom of Saudi Arabia, Bank Audi – Qatar, Bank Audi France sa, SOLIFAC and Audi Investments Holding.
+Bank Audi sal subsidiaries include Banque Audi – Switzerland, Audi Private Bank sal, Audi Capital – Kingdom of Saudi Arabia, Bank Audi – Qatar, Bank Audi France sa, SOLIFAC and Audi Investments Holding.

 Innovative services

 In 2011, Bank Audi introduced NOVO spaces in selected locations to allow live video chat with tellers and to provide an advisory room for expert consultancies.

 Bank Audi introduced Interactive Teller Machines by the NCR Corporation in 2014.
 Their concept revolve around allowing customers to talk live to a personal teller for transfers, deposits, cashing cheques and making different types of payments.

 In 2014, Bank Audi introduced Tap2Pay, the first near-field communication mobile payment service in Lebanon and the Middle East.